elementx54/moose/modules/heat_transfer/doc/content/modules/heat_transfer/enthalpy_form.md

 # Enthalpy Form of Heat Conduction

-The change-in-enthalpy form or the heat conduction is mainly used for cases where phase change occurs (melting or solidification) and material does *not* move.
+The change-in-enthalpy form of the heat conduction is mainly used for cases where phase change occurs (melting or solidification) and material does *not* move.
 This mainly occurs in applications for internal or zero-gravity phase change.